vhtv/doc/README.md

 In addition to this, we are starting a bug bounty.
 If you see a security bug, you can communicate it to me via my telegram @ulv8888 and we add from 7 to 14 days to your current subscription, depends on severity of the bug.

-If you have any questions or want to propose a feature, I am glad to answer your questions in the topic below or in my Telegram @ulv8888.
+If you have any questions or want to propose a feature, I am glad to answer your questions in the topic below or in my Telegram @ulv8888 or by email vladimir.chmil@gmail.com.